yugabyte/yugabyte-db/docs/content/v2.18/yugabyte-platform/administer-yugabyte-platform/shutdown.md

 type: docs
 ---

-If you need to perform maintenance on the server hosting your YugabyteDB Anywhere installation requiring a shutdown or restart, you should shut YugabytedB Anywhere down gracefully.
+If you need to perform maintenance on the server hosting your YugabyteDB Anywhere installation requiring a shutdown or restart, you should shut YugabyteDB Anywhere down gracefully.

 ## YBA Installer